dmbarbour/wikilon/docs/AboutAO.md

         [computation]{&cache}

-This annotation tells our runtime to try using the cache if/when we later decide to evaluate the object.
 Caching doesn't force immediate evaluation.
+Instead, this annotation tells our runtime to use the cache if/when we later choose to evaluate the object.
 Caching may be heuristic, based on observed time/space tradeoffs.

+Developers can use simple techniques such as modeling suitable 'cache points' and batches in data structures to mitigate potential efficiency issues of fine-grained caching.
+Careful use of stowage can also help, by reducing the serialization overhead for stowed fragments of the computation.

 #### Cache Design